hitzhangjie/golang-debugger-book-en/book/8-dwarf/6-practices.md

 	}
 }
 ```

-我们首先读取elf文件中的.[z]debug_frame section，然后利用 `frame.Parse(...)`方法完成CFI信息表的解析，解析后的数据存储在类型为 `FrameDescriptionEntries`的变量fdes中，这个类型其实是 `type FrameDescriptionEntries []*FrameDescriptionEntry`，只不过在这个类型上增加了一些方便易用的方法，如比较常用的 `FDEForPC(pc)`用来返回FDE指令地址范围包含pc的那个FDE。
+First, we read the .[z]debug_frame section from the elf file, then use the `frame.Parse(...)` method to complete parsing of the CFI information table.
+The parsed data is stored in the variable fdes of type `FrameDescriptionEntries`, which is actually `type FrameDescriptionEntries []*FrameDescriptionEntry`, but with some convenient methods added to this type, such as the commonly used `FDEForPC(pc)` which returns the FDE whose instruction address range contains the given pc.

-我们可以遍历fdes将每个fde的指令地址范围打印出来。
+We can iterate through fdes to print out the instruction address range of each fde.

-在读取行号表信息时，我们了解到0x4b8640这个地址为main.main的入口地址，我们不妨拿这条指令来进一步做下测试。我们遍历所有的FDE来检查到底哪个FDE的指令地址范围包含main.main入口指令0x4b8640。
+When reading the line number table information, we learned that address 0x4b8640 is the entry address for main.main.
+Let's use this instruction for further testing.
+We iterate through all FDEs to check which FDE's instruction address range contains the main.main entry instruction 0x4b8640.

-> ps: 其实这里的遍历+fde.Cover(pc)可以通过通过fdes.FDEForPC代替，这里只是为了演示FrameDescriptionEntry提供了Cover方法。
+> ps: Actually, this iteration + fde.Cover(pc) could be replaced by fdes.FDEForPC, but we're showing here that FrameDescriptionEntry provides the Cover method.

-当找到的时候，我们就检查要计算当前pc 0x4b8640对应的CFA（Canonical Frame Address）。估计对CFA的概念又不太清晰了，再解释下CFA的概念：
+When found, we check to calculate the CFA (Canonical Frame Address) corresponding to the current pc 0x4b8640.
+In case the concept of CFA is unclear, let's explain it again:

 > **DWARFv5 Call Frame Information L8:L12**:
 >
-> An area of memory that is allocated on a stack called a “call frame.”
-The call frame is identiﬁed by an address on the stack.
+> An area of memory that is allocated on a stack called a "call frame."
+The call frame is identified by an address on the stack.
 We refer to this address as the Canonical Frame Address or CFA.
-Typically, the CFA is deﬁned to be the value of the stack pointer at the call site in the previous frame (which may be different from its value on entry to the current frame).
+Typically, the CFA is defined to be the value of the stack pointer at the call site in the previous frame (which may be different from its value on entry to the current frame).

-有了这个CFA我们就可以找到当前pc对应的栈帧以及caller的栈帧，以及caller的caller的栈帧……每个函数调用对应的栈帧中都有返回地址，返回地址实际为指令地址，借助行号表我们又可以将指令地址映射为源码中的文件名和行号，这样就可以很直观地显示当前pc的调用栈信息。
+With this CFA, we can find the stack frame corresponding to the current pc and the caller's stack frame, and the caller's caller's stack frame...
+Each function call's corresponding stack frame contains a return address, which is actually an instruction address.
+Using the line number table, we can map instruction addresses to file names and line numbers in the source code, allowing us to intuitively display the call stack information for the current pc.

-当然，CFI信息表提供的不光是CFA的计算，它还记录了指令执行过程中对其他寄存器的影响，因此还可以显示不同栈帧中时寄存器的值。通过在不同栈帧中游走，还可以看到栈帧中定义的局部变量的值。
+Of course, the CFI information table provides more than just CFA calculation.
+It also records the effects of instruction execution on other registers, so it can display register values in different stack frames.
+By walking through different stack frames, we can also see the values of local variables defined in the stack frames.

-关于CFI的使用我们就先简单介绍到这，后面实现符号级调试时再进一步解释。
+We'll keep the introduction to CFI usage brief for now, and explain further when implementing symbolic debugging later.

-### 本节小结
+### Section Summary

-本小节我们介绍了 `github.com/go-delve/delve/pkg/dwarf` 的一些DWARF支持，然后使用这些包编写了一些测试用例，分别测试了读取数据类型定义、读取变量、读取函数定义、读取行号表、读取调用栈信息表，通过编写这些测试用例，我们加深了对DWARF解析以及应用的理解。
+In this section, we introduced some DWARF support in `github.com/go-delve/delve/pkg/dwarf`, then wrote some test cases using these packages to test reading type definitions, variables, function definitions, line number tables, and call stack information tables.
+Through writing these test cases, we deepened our understanding of DWARF parsing and application.